 CALL THE PROFESSIONALS

 You will need to determine if you are capable of completing the repair on your own.
 If you do not feel comfortable using the necessary tools or ordering the necessary parts, you should find a appliance repair service near your home capable of repairing the model and brand of dryer in your home.
-Ace Appliance Index recommends the following appliance repair companies for dryer repair:
+Ace Appliance Index recommends the following appliance repair companies for dryer repair.
+Find more in our USA directory:

 All-Star Appliance Repair Baltimore